Summary

 wsl --set-default-version 2

-wsl --install fails with a virtualization error, you need to enable hardware virtualization in your BIOS/UEFI settings.
-Restart your computer, enter BIOS (usually by pressing F2, F12, or Delete during boot), find the virtualization setting (Intel VT-x or AMD-V), enable it, save, and restart.
+wsl --install fails with a virtualization error, hardware virtualization must be enabled in BIOS/UEFI settings.
+The procedure is to restart the computer, enter BIOS (typically by pressing F2, F12, or Delete during boot), locate the virtualization setting (Intel VT-x or AMD-V), enable it, save, and restart.

 Configure WSL2 for Development

-Now that WSL2 is running, let’s configure it properly for development work.
-Open your Ubuntu terminal — you can launch it from the Start menu, type wsl in PowerShell, or open Windows Terminal and select the Ubuntu profile.
+With WSL2 running, the next step is to configure it for development work.
+The Ubuntu terminal can be launched from the Start menu, by typing wsl in PowerShell, or by opening Windows Terminal and selecting the Ubuntu profile.

 Update System Packages